iandow/opencv_aws_lambda/README.md

 aws lambda create-function --function-name $FUNCTION_NAME --timeout 10 --role arn:aws:iam::${ACCOUNT_ID}:role/$ROLE_NAME --handler app.lambda_handler --region us-west-2 --runtime python3.7 --environment "Variables={BUCKET_NAME=$BUCKET_NAME,S3_KEY=$S3_KEY}" --code S3Bucket="$BUCKET_NAME",S3Key="$ZIPFILE"
 ```

-One of the side effects of this approach is that the applciation code together with the dependencies exceeds 3MB.
-So, you cannot view the application code in the AWS Lambda function editor.
-See deployment Option #2 (below) to workaround this error:
+The problem with the all-in-one approach is that it results in a larger zip file.
+In this case, allinone.zip is 43.7MB.
+Since it exceeds 3MB you can't use the code editor in the AWS Lambda web user interface on http://console.aws.amazon.com/lambda/.
+If you try, then you'll see this error:

 ![images/editor_error.png](images/editor_error.png)

+If using that code editor is important to you then deploy with the procedure described in the next section, [Deploy Option #2](https://github.com/iandow/opencv_aws_lambda#deploy-option-2-preferred---lambda-function-with-libraries-as-lambda-layers).

 ### Deploy Option #2 (preferred) - Lambda function with libraries as Lambda layers.